gpuweb/gpuweb/proposals/subgroup-size-control.md

  * The attribute `subgroup_size` is restricted to `compute` shaders (in HLSL `[WaveSize()]` is [only supported in compute shaders](https://microsoft.github.io/DirectX-Specs/d3d/HLSL_SM_6_6_WaveSize.html#hlsl-attribute)).
  * The parameter must be a const-expression or an override-expression that resolves to an `i32` or `u32`.
  * The parameter must be must be a power-of-two (required by [D3D12](https://microsoft.github.io/DirectX-Specs/d3d/HLSL_SM_6_6_WaveSize.html#allowed-wave-sizes)).
+ * The parameter must not be greater than `subgroupMaxSize` or smaller than `subgroupMinSize`.
+Values outside this range result in a pipeline-creation error.
- * If the implementation cannot create a pipeline with the requested subgroup size (e.g. due to the size being outside the supported range, register pressure, or hardware-specific workgroup subgroup count limits), it results in an uncategorized error during pipeline creation.
-The implementation must support at least one power-of-two subgroup size between `subgroupMinSize` and `subgroupMaxSize`.
+ * If the implementation cannot create a pipeline with the requested subgroup size (e.g. due to register pressure or hardware-specific workgroup subgroup count limits), it results in an uncategorized error during pipeline creation.
  * `workgroupSize.x` must be a multiple of the attribute `subgroup_size` (required by [Vulkan](https://docs.vulkan.org/refpages/latest/refpages/source/VkPipelineShaderStageCreateInfo.html#VUID-VkPipelineShaderStageCreateInfo-pNext-02757)).

 # WGSL Specification